 If you placed a bunch of conducting particles into a non-conductive liquid or gel and then exposed them to an electric field between two terminals, they should spontaneously organize themselves to bridge the divide.
 I hit the college research library to see if I could find anybody doing it.
 I discovered a whole scientific field, called dielectrophoresis (DEP), and study after study showing that what I was thinking was clearly possible.
 Everybody was looking at the DEP force as a mechanism to manipulate small particles but nobody was looking at ways to build functional electronic synapses.
 Only a few years later, papers like this started to be published:

 Once you understand what is going on, you can start to understand how to harness it.
 Think about it.
 If a bunch of particles will spontaneously organize themselves out of a colloidal suspension to dissipate energy then what happens when we control the energy?
 What happens if we make the maximal-energy-dissipation solution the solution to our problem?
 Will the particles self-organize to solve our problem?
-The answer, it turns out, is a resounding “yes”.
+The answer, it turns out, is “yes”.
 In fact, one of the bigger shocks in my life was when I discovered that the way nature builds connections in response to voltage gradients matches seminal results in the field of machine learning on how to best make decisions or classifications.
-Thinking about this still gives me goosebumps because I appreciate what it means: there is a clear path between physically self-organizing electronics and advanced machine learning processors.
-In other words, Ex Machina’s wetware brain is actually possible, and we have a pretty good idea how it all works.
+Thinking about this still gives me goosebumps because I appreciate what it means: there is a relatively clear path between physically self-organizing electronics and advanced machine learning processors.
+In other words, Ex Machina’s wetware brain is possible, and we have a pretty good idea how it all works.

 During my time advising the DARPA Physical Intelligence program I met for the first time a man named Alfred Hubler.
 Meeting him is like traveling back in time to the period of Tesla when amazing contraptions were giving us a peek into a new and largely unexplored world.
-Hubler is an experimentalist, and one of his experiments was to place metal ball-bearing in a petri dish with castor oil and apply 20,000 volts.
+Hubler was an experimentalist, and one of his experiments was to place metal ball-bearing in a petri dish with castor oil and apply 20,000 volts.
 The large voltage is needed because the particles and distances are so large.
-The first time I saw this was in a live demonstration for government officials and advisors on a site-visit review in Malibu.
+The first time I saw this was in a live demonstration for government officials and advisors on a performer site-visit review in Malibu.
 When you see how the particles behave, you start to question your ideas about what life actually is.

 It is not just that wires grow, although that is amazing to me.
 It’s how they grow, like little squirming tree-worms, branching and wiggling as they try to bridge the voltage gradient.
 Nothing quite prepares you to see totally inanimate matter acting as if it has purpose–as if it were alive.
 While I knew that such things were possible theoretically at that time, as I had mostly already developed AHaH Computing–it still shook me to the core to actually see it in real life.
 I was watching a machine built of metal parts and oil act as if it were alive and intelligent.
 A sort of physical intelligence, as the DARPA program it was being demonstrated under was all about.